 Cataloging records of rare books are best found via the University Library's online catalog.

 Finding aids also describe many individual parts of the collection: these are noted in the descriptions below.

 Reference questions concerning the rare book collection may be submitted through our online form, “Ask a Curator.”

-Please refer to our document; "General Policies Governing Materials under the Care of The Rare Book & Manuscript Library," for additional information regarding which materials in the University Library are likely to be found in the collections of The Rare Book & Manuscript Library.
+Please refer to our document; "Guidelines for Determining University Library Materials under the Care of the Rare Book & Manuscript Library" for additional information regarding which materials in the University Library are likely to be found in the collections of The Rare Book & Manuscript Library.

 Rare Book Collections (Selected)

 The Asian Collection consists of material dating from the fourteenth to the twentieth centuries.
 The majority of items are Japanese books printed between the seventeenth and nineteenth centuries.
 There are also a small number of Chinese books, as well as three Burmese "Kammavaca" (Buddhist prayer books).
 A large portion of the Asian Collection came from the library of Joseph K. Yamagiwa (1906-1968), a leading scholar and professor of Japanese at the University of Michigan.
 Professor Yamagiwa's collection, purchased in 1969, contained 1800 volumes and was divided between the Asian Library (now the International & Area Studies Library) and the Rare Book & Manuscript Library.

 The Asian Collection can be accessed through a card catalog in the Rare Book & Manuscript Library.
 There are online catalog records available for many volumes.